 Sterile, not made with natural rubber latex

-Dual lumen (1 for vacuum/fluid removal, 1 for pressure sensing)
+Dual lumen (one for vacuum/fluid removal, one for pressure sensing)

 Antibacterial hydrophobic filters on both lumens